3 Jul 2014

 Sweat It Out

 Yarrow will help you to get rid of a dry fever when taken as a hot infusion.
 As a diaphoretic, it opens your pores and induces perspiration.
-This seems like the opposite of what you want, but the heat and sweat are supporting the action your body is already taking to evict the flu.
+This seems like the opposite of what you want, but the heat and sweat are supporting the action your body is already taking to ease the flu.
 Combine this with a thick blanket, a hot water bottle for your feet, and get ready to sleep and sweat.
 All the sweating will eventually help cool you off a bit.

 Moist Colds and Flus